zzzteph/kraker/README.md

 ### Setup

-For the agent to work on the host, you need to install .NET Core5, which can be downloaded from the following link:
+For the agent to work on the host, you need to install .NET Core 5, which can be downloaded from the following link:

 https://dotnet.microsoft.com/download/dotnet/5.0